Wasserstein metric: Applications

 The Wasserstein metric is a natural way to compare the probability distributions of two variables X and Y, where one variable is derived from the other by small, non-uniform perturbations (random or deterministic).

 In computer science, for example, the metric W_{1} is widely used to compare discrete distributions, e.g. the color histograms of two digital images; see earth mover's distance for more details.

 In their paper 'Wasserstein GAN', Arjovsky et al. use the Wasserstein-1 metric as a way to improve the original framework of generative adversarial networks (GAN), to alleviate the vanishing gradient and the mode collapse issues.
 The special case of normal distributions is used in a Frechet inception distance.

 The Wasserstein metric has a formal link with Procrustes analysis, with application to chirality measures, and to shape analysis.

-In computational biology, Wasserstein metric can be used to compare between persistence diagrams of cytometry datasets.
+In applied and computational topology, the Wasserstein metric can be used to compare persistence diagrams, for example cytometry datasets in computational biology.

 The Wasserstein metric also has been used in inverse problems in geophysics.

 The Wasserstein metric is used in integrated information theory to compute the difference between concepts and conceptual structures.

 The Wasserstein metric and related formulations have also been used to provide a unified theory for shape observable analysis in high energy and collider physics datasets.